joomla-projects/gsoc19_webservices/manual/en-US/gsoc-2017/introduction.md

 basic requirements for the API application in Joomla.
 The students report on their work can be found on the student submission page [here](gsoc-2017/GSoC-2017-submission.md).

-#### Testing a sample Request
-Install the `lib_api` branch in this repo.
-Install Joomla as normal.
-You then need to discover install the 'Webservices - Content' plugin (and publish it).

-You can curl a list of articles with the following:

-GET /api/index.php/article

-you can also get a single article with:

-GET /api/index.php/article/{article_id}

-You may also POST, DELETE and PUT to the article ID endpoint, however these should end up with permission failures (see below).

 ### What is left to do
 #### Authentication
 The [API Authentication Page](specification/chapters/api-authentication.md) required Basic Authentication as a mechanism